fibo/algebra/README.md

     // Check out m1 determinant, should be 2 = (1 * 4 - 3 * 2) * (-1 * 1 - 0 * 0)
     console.log(m1.determinant.data); // 2

-# Support

-## Issues

-Please use [algebra's bug tracker](https://github.com/fibo/algebra/issues) on github: patches welcome.

-## Human contact

-My skype and gtalk is `casati.gianluca`, contact me if you can give me some advice about coding this lib or if you have passion for math.
-I'm located in Milan and Genoa, it could be possible to have a pizza or a beer :)